 Get more tips on preparing for an emergency.

-- Make sure your child wears a helmet during active sports, such as riding a bike or skateboarding.
-Helmets and other safety gear help protect the head, face, wrists, and knees.
+Make sure your child wears a helmet during active sports, such as riding a bike or skateboarding.
+Use helmets and other safety gear to help protect your child’s head, face, wrists, and knees.

-- Watch your children at the playground.
-Check for soft landing spots made of mulch, sand, or rubber mats under swings, slides, and climbers.
+At the playground, check for soft landing spots made of mulch, sand, or rubber mats under swings, slides, and climbers.
 Just grass or dirt is not enough to prevent injuries from falling.

 Get more tips to protect your kids from: